CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

    **Assignment always "goes from right to left."**

 So what happens if you get it backwards?
+Try running this:

 .. activecode:: variables01